 Everything that makes email so convenient—free messages, quick delivery—also makes it susceptible to spam.
 With only a list of addresses (widely available online), professional spammers can merrily bombard their victims with as many messages as they like, and they have a host of automated tools to help them expand their volume and slip past filters.

 It’s time to fight back against the deluge.
-Here are five strategies for banishing spam and learning how to stop junk email for good.
+Here are five strategies for banishing junk email and learning how to stop spam emails for good.

 1. Train your spam filter

 These days, most email clients include some form of spam detection.
 Your provider will automatically red-flag messages that seem worthless or fraudulent and move them to a special folder where you can review them later.
 However, these filters will work a lot better if you tell them when they chose well or made a mistake.
-In other words, the spam filter isn’t an end-all solution on how to get rid of spam emails—you can configure its settings and actions to improve its performance.
+In other words, the spam filter isn’t an end-all solution for getting rid of spam emails—you can configure its settings and actions to improve its performance.
+If you’re trying to figure out why you’re getting junk mail in your inbox despite having a spam filter enabled, you probably need to train it a little more.

-For instance, in the Gmail web app, every time you open an email, you’ll see a Report Spam button (it looks like an exclamation mark) at the top of the page.
-Click this when you encounter a message that managed to sneak past Google’s spam filters.
-On the other hand, if you check your Spam folder and find a genuinely useful email, open it and click the Not spam button at the top of the page.
+For instance, every time you open an email in the Gmail web app, you’ll see a Report Spam button (it looks like a stop sign with an exclamation mark inside it) at the top of the page.
+Click this when you encounter any message that managed to sneak past Google’s spam filters.
+On the other hand, if you check your Spam folder and find a genuinely useful email, open it and click the Not spam button at the top of the page or the Report not spam banner in the email itself.

-In Outlook web client, you mark a message as spam by selecting it in your inbox and clicking on the Junk button on the top.
-You can then choose to report the message to help improve the accuracy of the filter.
-When you’re browsing the Junk Email folder, restore a flagged message to your inbox by selecting it and then clicking on Not Junk at the top.
+In Outlook, you mark a message as spam by selecting it in your inbox, selecting Report from the toolbar at the top, and clicking on Report Junk.
+When you’re browsing the Junk Email folder, restore a flagged message to your inbox by selecting it, clicking Report, and choosing Not Junk.

 Just about every email client will include options like these.
 Simply dig into the settings or review the buttons that appear on the page.